rajamahad/fall-detection/README.md

       .)
 After all these steps goto your inference.py file .)
 The .pt file is present in " /weights/fal_it5_athetic_data.pt "
       .)
-Give the path of the weight file in run and parse argument in " default = "path to your pt file" "
+Give the path of the weight file in run and parse argument at " default = "path to your pt file" "

 ## 6. ✅ YOU'RE ALL SET! :-